top of page

 • Older Adults: 1.0 to 1.2 grams per kilogram of body weight per day

 It’s pretty easy to get protein on a plant-based diet.
 I would include mock meats for those who like them or are transitioning.
 However, they vary greatly, so I have mostly left them off the dot point list.
-Check the packaging of all these list items as products vary greatly.
+Check the packaging of all these items on the list as products vary greatly.

 Here are the top plant-based protein sources per 100 grams: